 Background Checks on Job Applicants

-Employers do not have an unregulated right to dig into an applicant”s personal information.
+Employers often conduct background checks, but they do not have an unregulated right to dig into an applicant’s personal information.
 Inquiries should have relevance to the job applied for.
 For example, if hiring a security guard who will carry a weapon and be responsible for large amounts of cash, it would be considered reasonable for an employer to check for any criminal convictions.

 If an applicant refuses to consent to a reasonable request for information, the employer may legally decide not to hire the worker on that basis.
 However, employers can get into legal trouble if the request seems inappropriate.

-What records are employers looking at?
+What records are employers looking at when they conduct background checks?
 It can be any or all of the following: social security number, employment history, credit reports, school records, criminal records, driving records, and military service.